Closing the Door on Inciting Violence: How to Avoid Hate Speech

 What is Hate Speech?

 There is no standard definition of hate speech.
-UNESCO defines hate speech as “expressions that advocate incitement to harm (particularly, discrimination, hostility or violence) based upon the target being identified with a certain social or demographic group.
+UNESCO defines hate speech as “expressions that advocate incitement to harm (particularly, discrimination, hostility, or violence) based upon the target being identified with a certain social or demographic group.
 It may include, but is not limited to, speech that advocates, threatens, or encourages violent acts.”

-Some of the most common attributes on which hate speech is built are religion, ethnicity, race, gender, sexual orientation, class and disability.
-It takes forms that can range from written articles, photos and cartoons to video and social media comments.
+Some of the most common attributes on which hate speech is built are religion, ethnicity, race, gender, sexual orientation, class, and disability.
+It takes forms that can range from written articles, photos, and cartoons to video and social media comments.

-Hate speech has left many journalists confused, some are scared and do not know how to deal with it, others lack the tools to identify it, while few use hate speech as part of a broader national or partisan agenda.
+Hate speech has left many journalists confused, some are scared and do not know how to deal with it, others lack the tools to identify it, and few use hate speech as part of a broader national or partisan agenda.

 Taking as a starting point what the UN and other relevant human rights institutions have said in this regard, our primary concern here is to make journalists aware of the pitfalls of hate speech and provide advice to identify and counter it.